Sylvester the Cat

-Sylvester Pussycat, Sr. is a fictional character, an anthropomorphic tuxedo cat in the Looney Tunes and Merrie Melodies series of cartoons.
+Sylvester J. Pussycat Sr. is a fictional cartoon character, an anthropomorphic cat in the Looney Tunes and Merrie Melodies series of cartoons.
 Most of his appearances have him often chasing Tweety, Speedy Gonzales, or Hippety Hopper.
 He appeared in 103 cartoons in the golden age of American animation, lagging only behind superstars Bugs Bunny, Porky Pig, and Daffy Duck.
 Three of his cartoons won Academy Awards, the most for any starring a Looney Tunes character: they are Tweetie Pie, Speedy Gonzales, and Birds Anonymous.

 Animation history

 Development

-Sylvester predecessors appeared from 1939 to 1945.
-Naughty but Mice was the first, with the prototype appearing as a normal black cat.
-Notes to You was remade in color in one of Sylvester's cartoons, Back Alley Oproar.
-The Hep Cat features another version, as well as Birdy and the Beast, which features Tweety.
-Before Sylvester's appearance in the cartoons, Blanc voiced a character named Sylvester on The Judy Canova Show using the voice that would eventually become associated with the cat.
+Before Sylvester's appearance in the cartoons, Mel Blanc voiced a character named Sylvester on The Judy Canova Show using the voice that would eventually become associated with the cat.